 Back in the 1970s, people worried that calculators would weaken students' grasp of mathematical concepts by doing the calculations for them.
 In fact the opposite was true – by doing the arithmetic and reducing our cognitive load, they led to better understanding of the key concepts.

-Similarly, people thought that using the web was simply outsourcing the storage and knowledge and would give us quick and easy access to a huge database of facts, but "The calculator, a powerful but highly specialised tool, turned out to be an aid to memory.
+Similarly, people thought that using the web was simply outsourcing the storage of knowledge and would give us quick and easy access to a huge database of facts, but "The calculator, a powerful but highly specialised tool, turned out to be an aid to memory.
 The web is a technology of forgetfulness."

 There's an irony that technology designed to help us with a task also often numbs us or removes us from it.
-Clocks and calendars mean that we no longer have to pay attention to the passage or the sun or the rotation of the Earth, powered looms stopped people from needing to feel the cloth, farmers sit in air-conditioned machinery and no longer touch the earth or the crops, and GPS devices take us to exactly where we want to go, but we have no idea where we are or how to read geographical features.
+Clocks and calendars mean that we no longer have to pay attention to the passage of the sun or the rotation of the Earth, powered looms stopped people from needing to feel the cloth, farmers sit in air-conditioned machinery and no longer touch the earth or the crops, and GPS devices take us to exactly where we want to go, but we have no idea where we are or how to read geographical features.

 This is also true of assistive technology in the classroom.
-In one experiment subjects were required to solve a logic puzzle – some using a software tool that only allowed them to make the necessary moves, and others using software that suggested possible next moves:
+In one experiment, subjects were required to solve a logic puzzle – some using a software tool that only allowed them to make the necessary moves, and others using software that suggested possible next moves:

 "In the early stages of solving the puzzle, the group using the helpful software made correct moves more quickly than the other group, as would be expected.
 But as the test proceeded, the proficiency of the members of the group using the bare-bones software increased more rapidly.
 In the end, those using the unhelpful program were able to solve the puzzle more quickly and with fewer wrong moves."